drteeth/elixir-es-cqrs/slides.md

 # SQL is a solid bet, but it can start to fall down at scale

-* With SQL we get a solid, sane, general purpose solution.
-* Strong consistency, it's easy, it's safe and totally reasonable for smaller projects
-* Things start to get complicated when it's time to scale.
 * Especially when we out-grow a single machine
 * We scale by sharding & by replication
 * Replication uses a log of events that followers tail